digitalrep/fader/README.md

 Note that:
 ----------

-Replace the contents of div#fader_img with the locations of the images you want to display in the slider
+Replace the contents of div#fader_img with the locations of the images you want to display in the fader

 Supported Browsers:
 -------------------